elirnm/LING-575-Cancer-Project/README.md

 python(3) main.py data_dir print-errors no-metamap full-results
 ```

-data_dir is the directory containing the data files.
+data_dir is the directory containing the data files (the clinical records, not the annotations).

 print-errors is an optional string.
 If it is present, error data will be printed to an "error_analysis.txt" file.